patternfly/patternfly-react/packages/react-charts/src/components/ChartTheme/examples/ChartTheme.md

 - Use `ChartGroup` to apply theme color scales and other properties to multiple components

 ### Note
-Currently, the generated documention below is not able to resolve type definitions from Victory imports.
+Currently, the generated documentation below is not able to resolve type definitions from Victory imports.
 For the components used in the examples above, Victory pass-thru props are also documented here:

 - For theme props, see [VictoryTheme](https://formidable.com/open-source/victory/docs/victory-theme)